Around The World On A Bicycle

 But why is Tristan doing all this cycling?
 It's not all fun and games, as travelling alone for the majority of the trip and camping rough has its risks.
 During his travels, Tristan has been arrested, held at gunpoint, gotten lost, and faced all kinds of weather and climate extremes.
 Despite these challenges, he enjoys cycling around the world (obviously), meeting new and like-minded people and, on one occasion, attending a wedding.
 He has always had the travel bug, wanting to be away from England and explore every country on every continent.
 He's even expressed an interest to sail every sea once he's explored every land mass.

 Enjoyment isn't the only reason for all this travelling though.
 Very early into the journey, as Tristan cycled through the less affluent areas tourists don't see, he witnessed an overwhelming amount of poverty.
 Tristan couldn't turn a blind eye as he cycled past and soon discovered the charity project, Build Africa, now a part of Street Child, who fight poverty in 14 countries across Africa and South Asia.
 Street Child focuses on educating children and empowering communities to give them a chance at a better life.

-Tristan is specifically raising money for a number of projects based in Kenya and Uganda, which he visited and contributed towards while he was there.
+Tristan specifically raised money for several projects based in Kenya and Uganda, which he visited and contributed towards while he was there.
 As he's been travelling, Tristan has been on local radio stations, bringing this amazing charity to the world's attention.
-You can help Street Child and Tristan by donating on his Money Giving page.

-If you're interested in hearing more about Tristan's incredible travels, take a look at his website.
+If you're interested in hearing more about Tristan's incredible travels around the world on a bicycle, take a look at his website.
 There, you can find out more about the journey itself; his fundraising and the projects involved; have a read of his blogs where he goes into detail about each part of the journey and the dangers he's faced; and see some photos he's taken of the beautiful landscapes he has cycled through.